 Key Objectives Of The 3rd BICON

-It is well established that, irrespective of class, caste, creed, religion, country or time, children develop best when they grow in a family in an atmosphere of happiness, love and understanding a.
-The Convention on the Rights of the Child (CRC) actively serves to strengthen family life for all children and makes the family as the cornerstone for the realization of children’s rights and their optimum development.
+It is well established that irrespective of class, caste, creed, religion, country or time, children develop best when they grow in a family, in an atmosphere of happiness, love and understanding.
+The Convention on the Rights of the Child (CRC) actively serves to strengthen family life for all children, and posits the family as the cornerstone for the realization of children‟s rights and their optimum development1.
 Efforts to ensure non-separation of children from parents are emphasized unless such separation is necessary and in the best interest of the child.
-Governments are thus duty bound to provide the necessary services, support and facilities to families to enable them to adequately care for children.
+Governments are, thus, duty bound to provide the necessary services, support and facilities to families to enable them to adequately care for children3.
 The United Nations General Assembly Guidelines for the Alternative Care of children (UNGACC) mandates preventive actions and measures to be employed so that children do not get from separated from their families, except when it is not in the best interest of the child.
 Family strengthening to make families capable of taking care of their children is thus of paramount importance.

 - Family strengthening, sponsorship & gatekeeping in South Asia

 - Standards of Care in child care institutions, foster Care, aftercare (including group foster care/small group homes) in South Asia.